-42% of IT Professionals Are Exploring New Jobs: IT Talent Trends 2025 Report From Info-Tech Research Group Spotlights Retention Risks and Opportunities
+42% of IT Professionals Are Exploring New Jobs: IT Talent Trends 2025 Report from Info-Tech Research Group Spotlights Retention Risks and Opportunities

 Info-Tech Research Group's IT Talent Trends 2025 report details critical shifts in workforce dynamics, including the growing influence of generative AI, escalating skill shortages, and the urgent need for upskilling and reskilling.
 Based on survey data, the report reveals that 76% of IT managers are facing increased stress, 23% of respondents view the CEO position as the logical next step for CIOs, and 66% of IT employees see generative AI as the path to greater autonomy.
 The research insights in the newly released report will equip leaders with the understanding of how best to enhance talent retention, address the employee experience gap, and navigate the challenges and opportunities associated with rapid technological evolution.

-TORONTO, Dec.
-3, 2024 /PRNewswire/ - Info-Tech Research Group, one of the leading global IT research and advisory firms, has released its annual IT Talent Trends report.
+SYDNEY, Dec.
+4, 2024 /PRNewswire/ -- Info-Tech Research Group, one of the leading global IT research and advisory firms, has released its annual IT Talent Trends report.
 IT Talent Trends 2025 provides a data-driven analysis of the shifting dynamics in IT talent management.
 The report examines how generative AI, evolving skills demands, and workforce restructuring are reshaping the IT landscape and provides leaders with actionable strategies to tackle these challenges while considering how to foster innovation and employee experience in 2025.

 The IT Talent Trends 2025 report is based on a survey of over 500 IT professionals conducted online by Info-Tech in partnership with Centiment between April and May 2024.
 Respondents, primarily from the United States, Canada, and Australia, not only provided responses on their IT structures, the future of IT leadership, and their own employee experiences but also insight into how generative AI will reshape their work.

+'The tech scene across the Asia-Pacific region, particularly here in Australia, is evolving at a rapid pace, presenting both incredible opportunities and significant challenges for IT leaders.
+Generative AI is not just knocking on our door; it's already here, reshaping the way we work.
+At the same time, the industry is contending with a persistent skills shortage, intensifying the competition for talent,' says George Khreish, managing partner at Info-Tech Research Group, APAC.
+'It's essential for organisations to focus on strategically developing their workforce.
+By prioritising upskilling, fostering innovation, and harmonising technology with human capital, APAC organizations can not only keep pace but also lead in the global digital marketplace.'

-Info-Tech's findings reveal the growing urgency for organizations to adapt to shifting workforce dynamics.
-With 42% of IT professionals actively or passively seeking new roles, often citing work-life balance and having a good manager as their main concerns, the firm advises that organizations must focus on retaining all IT talent while also identifying the obstacles.
+Info-Tech's findings reveal the growing urgency for organisations to adapt to shifting workforce dynamics.
+With 42% of IT professionals actively or passively seeking new roles, often citing work-life balance and having a good manager as their main concerns, the firm advises that organisations must focus on retaining all IT talent while also identifying the obstacles.

 Demand for security, cloud, and AI professionals, coupled with the growing need to leverage organizationally embedded IT, is reshaping workforce planning and driving the need for adaptive and forward-thinking strategies.

-"The integration of generative AI, combined with reskilling initiatives, provides organizations with a unique opportunity to bridge skill gaps and foster a culture of innovation," explains Lutes.
-"However, achieving success requires thoughtful planning – aligning AI-driven strategies with workforce empowerment and collaboration beyond just a skills-based hiring approach."
+'The integration of generative AI, combined with reskilling initiatives, provides organisations with a unique opportunity to bridge skill gaps and foster a culture of innovation' explains Lutes.
+'However, achieving success requires thoughtful planning – aligning AI-driven strategies with workforce empowerment and collaboration beyond just a skills-based hiring approach.'

 The IT Talent Trends 2025 report identifies five key trends shaping IT talent management: